Can You Get Disability for Anxiety Disorders?

 Meeting Qualifications for Disability

-The SSA has specific parameters outlined in their rules governing acceptance of anxiety disorders and disability.
+The SSA has specific parameters outlined in its rules governing the acceptance of anxiety disorders and disability.
 Your records must reflect that you continually suffer from at least three of the following effects of your anxiety disorder:

 In your application, you must also illustrate how the above effects have made normal functioning difficult, for example:

-• Does not finish tasks in an appropriate time span
+- Does not finish tasks in an appropriate period

 Work With an Experienced Local Lawyer